Aero-ComSci/final-project-geetdiya/README.md

-# 3-player Rock, Paper, Scissors: "Beat Geet" Edition
+# 3-player Rock, Paper, Scissors: "Beat Geet and Diya" Edition

 # Who is this program for?
 This is a fun and beginner-friendly game for people that are bored during the summer.
 It's made for students that want to a fun game to use, and also learn basic loops, lists, and functions.